EmmetMcD/scalableProj3/README.md

     source genDrone
     tmux attach

-You can then use ctrl+B [SENSORNAME/INT] to look at different devices' loggings
+You can then use ctrl+B [INT] to look at different devices' loggings

 For manual running:
 Run the server: